 Yokohama Kaidashi Kikou by Hitoshi Ashinano

-Yokohama Kaidashi Kikou by Hitoshi Ashinano is a slice of life sci-fi manga that is severely underrated for how incredible it is.
+Yokohama Kaidashi Kikou by Hitoshi Ashinano is a slice-of-life sci-fi manga that is severely underrated for how incredible it is.
 Seven Seas are publishing the series for the first time with English translation in a Deluxe Edition format, and it is one of my most anticipated new manga releases of 2022!

 Set in a post-apocalyptic world, Yokohama Kaidashi Kikou follows an android named Alpha Hatsuseno, who runs a small cafe outside of Yokohama that the owner left in her care, on her everyday journeys.
 She meets a lot of different people over the course of the story, and she learns and gains a lot through her interactions with them.
-While it’s a sci-fi, Yokohama Kaidashi Kikou is set in a rural place, where life is quiet and slow, and even though this is a futuristic society, it doesn’t necessarily feel like one because it is still very much of this world.
+While it’s sci-fi, Yokohama Kaidashi Kikou is set in a rural place, where life is quiet and slow, and even though this is a futuristic society, it doesn’t necessarily feel like one because it is still very much of this world.

 The story has a melancholic, bittersweet tone, but it’s still a light read.
 Everything has its time, and Yokohama Kaidashi Kikou highlights the transience of the world in a way that, while tragic, is ultimately beautiful.
-In most post-apocalyptic manga, the world is crumbling, humanity is fighting against itself for resources, and all chaos breaks loose, but in this story, humanity has accepted their fate and is living out their days as best and as peacefully as they can.
+In most post-apocalyptic manga, the world is crumbling, humanity is fighting against itself for resources, and all chaos breaks loose, but in this story, humanity has accepted its fate and is living out its days as best and as peacefully as it can.
 As a result of this, it’s an extremely refreshing read.
 Given that the story is told through the eyes of Alpha, who never ages, we see the world change around her, so it has a unique perspective as well.

 Inuyashiki by Hiroya Oku

 Inuyashiki is a fast-paced action sci-fi manga from the creator of Gantz, Hiroya Oku, which is also featured on this list.
-The premise of Inuyashiki is very similar to something you’d see in western superhero comics.
+The premise of Inuyashiki is very similar to something you’d see in Western superhero comics.
 After a freak accident, our two main characters are killed and reassembled by aliens into high-tech war machines.
 How will these two people use their newfound power?
 Will they help the world or seek to destroy it?

 On the surface, Inuyashiki might seem pretty straightforward.
 It would be easy to say that it is just a story showcasing good vs. evil, but I think it’s more so a story of redemption.
 Even though it is action-forward, which I love, I enjoyed the more philosophical moments in Inuyashiki too.
 As each character struggles in their own ways to cope with their new powers, you watch how they develop over the course of the chapters and witness how it shapes their individual lives.

-I’m happy Kodansha decided to publish this one in their slightly oversized format, because the art in Inuyashiki is incredible.
+I’m happy Kodansha decided to publish this one in their slightly oversized format because the art in Inuyashiki is incredible.
 This comes as no surprise given it was created by Hiroya Oku, who has impressed me time and time again with his highly-detailed, realistic panels.
 The backdrops and cityscapes are beautiful and the level of detail in the internal mechanics of the characters is mind-blowing.
 At 10 volumes, Inuyashiki is a quick read, but it’s a timeless story that will stay with you long after you’re finished reading.